Ryibart/WP25K-HTML-CSS/README.md

 git merge main  # Merge the teacher's updates into your work

-git push origin submissions  # Push the latest updates to your fork
+git push origin Robert_palautukset  # Push the latest updates to your fork

 # HTML ja CSS Kurssi